FayzaAhmed/JUnitTest-AutomationTest_TODO_Application/README.md

 - WebDriver for Chrome

 ### Running the Tests
-To run the frontend automation tests, navigate to the frontend-automation-testing directory and run the following command:
+To run the frontend automation tests, navigate to the Software-Testing-Assi3-Frontend directory and run the following command:
 ```
 python test.py
 ```